msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 <a id="saving"></a>
 ### Saving the translations

-When Exiting the application, the altered texts, which have not been permanently stored so far, should be written into their original translation files.
+When exiting the application, the altered texts, which have not been permanently stored so far, should be written into their original translation files.

 Note: It is recommended to skip the saving step, if the ability to alter the translations is turned off.